Hyperbilirubinemia in the Newborn

 - Blood type and testing for Rh incompatibility (Coomb's test)

-How is hyperbilirubinemia in the newborn treated?
+How is hyperbilirubinemia in a newborn treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also